 It’s five times bigger than the Hoover Dam.

-The Three Gorges is a highlight.
+The Three Gorges is a highlight and a controversial landmark in China.

 In the Wu Gorge, deep valleys and misty tree-covered mountains are scenes from classical Chinese paintings.